Yiru-Jiao/cv/background.md

 __Northeastern University (CN)__\
 Bachelor in Industrial Engineering\
 GPA: 90.435, Rank: 2/57\

-[comment]: #Thesis: Method and application of Kansei knowledge extraction based on Language Technology Platform and online reviews
+Thesis: Method and application of Kansei knowledge extraction based on Language Technology Platform and online reviews